f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 > My model shows up all wrong, with inverted surfaces everywhere.

-Your data probably contains some translucent data for some reasons, turn on translucency support by pressiong `P` or using the `-p` command line option.
+Your data probably contains some translucent data for some reason, turn on translucency support by pressing `P` or using the `-p` command line option.

 ## Linux